sebapersson/SBMLImporter.jl/docs/src/index.md

 # SBMLImporter.jl Documentation

 This is the documentation for SBMLImporter.jl, a Julia package for importing ODE models specified in the Systems Biology Markup Language (SBML).
-This package offers robust SBML support, covering SBML features such as events, rate, assignment, algebraic rules, dynamic compartment size, and conversion factors.
+This package offers covers many SBML features such as events, rate, assignment, algebraic rules, dynamic compartment size, and conversion factors.
 For a list of supported features, see [here](@ref support).
-For a list ofdifferences compared to [SBMLToolkit.jl](https://github.com/SciML/SBMLToolkit.jl), see the [README].
+For a list of differences compared to [SBMLToolkit.jl](https://github.com/SciML/SBMLToolkit.jl), see the [README](https://github.com/sebapersson/SBMLImporter.jl).

 To perform parameter estimation for an SBML model, see [PEtab.jl](https://github.com/sebapersson/PEtab.jl) which for importing SBML models, employs SBMLImporter.